ortus-docs/cblivewire-docs/essentials/installation.md

 box install cbwire
 ```

+This will install the latest stable version of cbwire, for example `cbwire@1.1.0`

-If you want the latest bleeding-edge, run:
+If you want the latest bleeding-edge cbwire version (for example, `cbwire@2.0.0-snapshot`) run:

 ```bash
 box install cbwire@be